arantes555/objective-moxygen/README.md

-# Moxygen
+# Objective-Moxygen

-Moxygen is a Doxygen XML to Markdown converter for C++ developers who want a minimal and beautiful solution for documentating their projects.
+Objective-Moxygen is a Doxygen XML to Markdown converter for Objective-C developers who want a minimal and beautiful solution for documenting their projects.

-Moxygen is currently used in conjunction with GitBook to generate the API documentation for [LibSourcey](http://sourcey.com/libsourcey/).
+Objective-Moxygen is currently used in conjunction with GitBook to generate the API documentation for [Seald](https://docs.seald.io/en/sdk/seald-sdk-ios/).

 ## Features